inden65/SkillShift/ping_pong_contract/README.md

 If you already have installed rust, you need to check for updates:

-- To compile your contracts, you need to have rust 1.81 or newer to be able to compile the contract.
+- To compile your contracts, you need to have rust 1.83 or newer to be able to compile the contract.

     ```bash
-    rustup install 1.81
+    rustup install 1.83
-    rustup default 1.81
+    rustup default 1.83
     ```

 - Then, you need to install the target to compile your contracts to Wasm (In case you don't have it):

     ```bash
     rustup target add wasm32-unknown-unknown
+    rustup component add rust-src --toolchain 1.83-x86_64-unknown-linux-gnu
     ```

 - Finally, you have to install a wasm-opt to optmize your contracts wasm files (In case you don't have it):